 The UK’s highly developed investment market has tended to favour two types of collective fund structures: unit trusts and open-ended investment companies (OEICS).
-But these vehicles need to be established in a certain way if they are not to be treated by the US Internal Revenue Service as Passive Foreign Investment Companies (PFICs).
+But these vehicles need to be established in a certain way if they are not to be treated by the IRS as Passive Foreign Investment Companies (PFICs).
 Most are not.

 PFICs are taxed more severely by the US tax authorities than other assets.
 As a result, US investors in the UK or elsewhere should avoid owning them.
 This effectively means avoiding investing in the vast majority of popular collective vehicles, and creates a number of problems for American investors overseas.
 It is yet another reason why those people with US reporting requirements struggle to obtain investment advice.